 It's common to think about a stereo track as a Left and a Right channel, reproduced over a pair of speakers or headphones.
-However we can also think of it as stereo and mono signals
+However we can also think of it as stereo and center (mono) signals

 mixed together.
 The center pan sounds appear to come from the middle of the speakers (i.e. mono-like), don't confuse this with the MID signal since the MID signal (as described above) also has stereo information

 mixed into it.
-'Mono' sounds are generated when both speakers producing the exact same sound at the same level.
+'Center' panned sounds are generated when both speakers producing the exact same sound at the same level.
 The stereo audio is produced when the Left and Right speaker make unique sounds, or the same sound

 at different levels.
 Consider the following example;